Post Summary: Amazing Places To See In The Olympic Peninsula

 9. Ocean Shores, WA

-This little town on the coast of Washington is the perfect weekend getaway location.
+This little town on the coast of Washington is the perfect weekend getaway from Seattle.

 You can enjoy their miles of pristine beaches, explore the jetty, and maybe even see some sea lion pups on the shore!